 - Time since last accident: Though the goal is to have no accidents, unexpected accidents do happen.
 But hopefully the time between accidents is high and infrequent.

 - Time lost due to injury: It should always be a business’s priority to keep people safe.
 While accidents aren’t necessarily thought to be measured in terms of time, tracking time lost due to injury shines more light on how much of an impact injury has on workplace productivity, employee satisfaction, and overall costs.

 - Total recordable incident rate (TRIR): TRIR is the total number of work-related injuries per 100 full-time workers during a one-year period.
 Note: OSHA uses this metric to gauge a business’s safety performance and monitor high-risk industries.

 So how do you track all of those?

 Keeping track of all these warehouse KPIs can be a challenge while also trying to manage other parts of your business, such as product development, marketing, and customer service.
 That’s where technology and automation comes in.

-Warehouse automation is an integral part of optimizing the supply chain, as it reduces the time, effort, and errors caused by manual, variable tasks.
-Warehouse technology is also used to automatically record and aggregate data all in one place, so it’s easy to analyze performance and make improvements accordingly.
+Warehouse automation is an integral part of optimising the supply chain, as it reduces the time, effort, and errors caused by manual, variable tasks.
+Warehouse technology is also used to automatically record and aggregate data all in one place, so it’s easy to analyse performance and make improvements accordingly.

 However, warehouse automation and technology can be big investments (on top of the high cost of leasing a warehouse or purchasing land).
-Tech-enabled 3PLs like ShipBob offer the fulfillment infrastructure, technology, expertise, and customer support needed to grow a successful online brand without the need to run your own warehouse and invest in premium fulfillment technology.
+Tech-enabled 3PLs like ShipBob offer the fulfilment infrastructure, technology, expertise, and customer support needed to grow a successful online brand without the need to run your own warehouse and invest in premium fulfilment technology.